driptanil/Git-GitHub/Git-Basics.md

 4. Open `https://github.com/settings/keys` (adding the private SSH key to GitHub), click on `new SSH keys`. ![600](images/newsshkeys.png) Paste the copied key in `key` section and add a `title`. ![600](images/addsshkey.png)
 5. Click on `Add SSH key`.

+### Pulling Changes
+- `git pull origin` will pull all the commits made in the remote repository to the local git directory.

+### Cloning Repository
+- `git clone <repository_link>` will download all the files in the remote repository to a local git directory.

+## How to make contributions to the existing GitHub repository?

+### Forking a Repository
+- No one except the owner of the GitHub repository is allowed to make changes directly to the repository.
+- `Fork` allows us to make a copy of the existing GitHub repository with our own ownership and in this repository, we are allowed to make changes directly.
+- The original repository which has been forked is known as the Upstream URL.